August Strindberg Repertory Theatre: 2015–16 Season

 Strindberg's Chamber Plays, opus nos.
 1 and 2, Storm and Burnt House were presented on alternate nights in the Fall.

 Damascus II was performed in the Spring with a mixed-race cast.

 2016–17 Season

 Stig Dagerman's Marty's Shadow, translated by Lo Dagerman and Nancy Pick, was performed in rep' with Stig Dalager's Journey in Light and Shadow, translated by Robert Greer and adapted by Natlie Menna.

 Strindberg's Motherlove was presented at the Lower East Side Festival at Theater for the New City.

 2017–18 Season

 Hrafnhildur Hagalin's Guilty was presented at the Dreamup Festival at Theater for the New City.

 Stage readings

-The company also presented stage readings of Erik XIV, Gustav Adolf and Karl XII in new translations by Ms. Weckwerth on Wednesdays during the September 2013 run of Mr. Bengt's Wife and directed by Linda Nelson, Ms. Aronson, and Ms. Dumeng, artistic director of Nylon Fusion Collective, respectively.
+The company also presented stage readings of Erik XIV, Gustav Adolf and Karl XII in new translations by Ms. Weckwerth on Wednesdays during the September 2013 run of Mr. Bengt's Wife, and were directed by Linda Nelson, Ms. Aronson, and Ms. Dumeng (artistic director of Nylon Fusion Collective), respectively.